 Recently, I made a drastic change in my routine: I got a job!
 I didn’t intentionally search for it, but it came to me and it was a perfect and enticing fit for my knowledge and experience.
 But it sure is a change in my lifestyle: until now, I was working from home on freelance gigs whenever they came along.
 Now, I have a 9-6 job, I have set commitments every day, meetings, responsibilities and a weekly schedule outside of work.

 This is how I prepared myself for that first day and week of my new job.
 I hope it helps in your path to prepare for your new job as well!

 1) Know your way to work

 Most jobs are not a walking distance away.
 Many times, they require taking public transportation or driving to get to the office.
 Take a look at Google Maps, Waze or Moovit at least a day before your first journey to work.
 Make sure you have a solid concept of how to arrive and how long it will take.
-There is nothing worse than creating a first bad impression by arriving late to the first day of work!
+There is nothing worse than causing a bad impression by arriving late to the first day of work!

 2) Study the company

 In most circumstances, a new employee will receive training regarding the company, its goals, and products.
 However, it never hurts to arrive prepared with information and knowledge about the company.
 Ideally, you should have a good concept of their products and services as well as an understanding of what the company does.
 The best way to reach this is by going through the company’s website and Googling them.
 There may be information, articles or interviews that are helpful in forming a solid concept of the company.